Healthcare in the United States

 NewYork-Presbyterian Hospital in New York City, a hub for health care and life sciences, is one of the world's busiest hospitals.
 Pictured is its Weill Cornell Medical Center (white complex at the center).

 Healthcare in the United States is largely provided by private sector healthcare facilities, and paid for by a combination of public programs, county indigent health care programs, private insurance, and out-of-pocket payments.
-The U.S. is the only developed country without a system of universal healthcare, and, as of 2023, 7.9% of the population does not have health insurance.
+The U.S. is the only developed country without a system of universal healthcare, with around 92% of the population covered under some kind of health insurance for some, or all of the year.
 The United States spends more on healthcare than any other country, both in absolute terms and as a percentage of GDP; however, this expenditure does not necessarily translate into better overall health outcomes compared to other developed nations.
 In 2022, the United States spent approximately 17.8% of its Gross Domestic Product (GDP) on healthcare, significantly higher than the average of 11.5% among other high-income countries.
-Coverage varies widely across the population, with certain groups, such as the elderly, disabled and low-income individuals receiving more comprehensive care through government programs such as Medicaid and Medicare.
+Coverage varies across the population with certain groups.
+This includes the elderly, disabled, and low-income individuals receiving more comprehensive care through government programs such as Medicaid and Medicare.

 The U.S. healthcare system has been the subject of significant political debate and reform efforts, particularly in the areas of healthcare costs, insurance coverage, and the quality of care.
-Legislation such as the Affordable Care Act of 2010 has sought to address some of these issues, though challenges remain.
+Legislation such as the Affordable Care Act of 2010 has sought to address some of these issues, though challenges and reform debate remain.
 Uninsured rates have fluctuated over time, and disparities in access to care exist based on factors such as income, race, and geographical location.
 The private insurance model predominates, and employer-sponsored insurance is a common way for individuals to obtain coverage.